laniel123/Spotify-Playlist-Analyzer/README.md

 Welcome to the ultimate self-diagnosis tool for Radiohead fans.

-This app analyzes your Spotify playlist and tells you — scientifically* — how likely you are to interact with women based on your Radiohead song count.
+This app analyzes your Spotify playlist and jokeingly tells you  how likely you are to interact with women based on your Radiohead song count.

-> *("scientifically" = made up but emotionally accurate.)

 ---